bonsairobo/building-blocks/DESIGN.md

     type provided by the delegate map.
   - Even with only a couple bytes per voxel, we can still use up lots of memory on large voxel maps.
-The simplest way to save memory without changing the underlying array containers was to use compression inside of the `ChunkLruMap`.
+The simplest way to save memory without changing the underlying array containers was to use compression inside of the `ChunkMap`.
-    So arrays now support an LZ4 compression scheme.
-While LZ4 has a very quick decompression rate, the `ChunkLruMap` still keeps an LRU cache of uncompressed chunks for efficiency.
-Cache eviction and compression is done on-demand, so you can choose to ignore this feature if you are not worried about memory usage.
+    To make this optional, we made `ChunkMap` take a new `ChunkStorage` type parameter.
+This makes it so `ChunkMap`s can work with any kind of backing storage, be it a simple hash map or an LRU-cache of chunks that can be compressed.
 - **Meshing**
   - There are many ways of generating meshes from voxel data.
 You can make each occupied voxel into a cube, which gives the classis Minecraft aesthetic.
 Or